ManuYuzu/ManuYuzu/README.md

 ### Hi!
 Nice to see you here 👋

-💻 I am a Junior Full-Stack Web Developer MEVN. <br />
+💻 I am a Junior Full-Stack Web Developer. <br />
 📖 Currently learning new Techs and improving my skills on JS and CSS. <br />
 📍 Based on Canary Islands, Spain. <br />